daily-binge/binge/_drafts/the-good-fight-talking-about-the-best-show-on-tv-at-the-moment.md

 A more grown-up version of the good wife.
 Adrian Boseman saying - 'this is fucked', the brilliant Christine Baranski's Diane Lockhart becomes unhinged and gets high on mushrooms.
 Realistic banter between the CDC guy and Marissa Gold.

-my personal favorite is the guy who goes around serving subpoenas.
+my personal favorite, however, is the guy who goes around serving subpoenas.